Find a Doctor

 The UPMC Rehab Institute offers expert inpatient and transitional care for a range of conditions, including:

-Western Psychiatric Institute and Clinic of UPMC is a national leader in treating mental health and addictive disorders in people of all ages.
+UPMC Western Psychiatric Hospital is a national leader in treating mental health and addictive disorders in people of all ages.

 The clinic has specific programs and services that address the needs of those with disabilities, such as: